warbe-maker/VBA-Component-Management/README.md

 | _***CommComp.dat***_        | The [Common-Components](#the-common-components-folder) folder | A _PrivateProfile_ file with sections representing Common Components with various information like the hosting Workbook and the _[Revision-Number](#the-revision-number)_ for instance.|

 ### Multiple computers involved in VB-Project's development/maintenance
-When the [Common-Components](#files-and-folders) folder is handled/managed as a GitHub repository it will be easy to keep an up-to-date clone on various computers.
-Currently the location of the [Common-Components](#files-and-folders) folder is fixed and cannot be re-configured/located on a network.
-However, the whole environment, i.e. the [CompManRoot](#files-and-folders) folder may be moved to/kept at any location.
+When the [Common-Components](#compmans-default-files-and-folders-environment) folder is handled/managed as a GitHub repository it will be easy to keep an up-to-date clone on various computers.
+Currently the location of the [Common-Components](#compmans-default-files-and-folders-environment) folder is fixed and cannot be re-configured/located on a network.
+However, the whole environment, i.e. the [_CompManServiced_ folder](#compmans-default-files-and-folders-environment) folder may be moved to/kept at any location.

 ### CompMan used as Add-in
 Services may be provided directly by the open [CompMan.xls][1] Workbook which may be configured to auto-open.
 Alternatively CompMan may be setup as _Addin_ (CompMan.xlsa) which will automatically provide the services when Excel starts - with the differences that the servicing Workbook remains invisible.